pointgroup-labs/alula/README.md

 ## Overview

-JLending is a Stellar-native DeFi protocol that creates efficient lending markets where users can:
+JLend is a Stellar-native DeFi protocol that creates efficient lending markets where users can:

 - Supply assets to earn passive yield
 - Borrow assets against collateral